Sample Recommendation Letter for a Summer Worker

-If the person isn’t applying to a specific position, but needs a reference to keep in their files, you can leave off the business heading, but should include your name, title, and contact information at the end.
+If the person isn’t applying to a specific position but needs a reference to keep in their files, you can leave off the business heading but should include your name, title, and contact information at the end.

-When writing a recommendation letter for a summer worker to use to apply to a specific job, you should use a formal business letter format, and the name of the hiring manager if you know it.
+When writing a recommendation letter for a summer worker to use to apply for a specific job, you should use a formal business letter format, and the name of the hiring manager if you know it.

 If you are sending the recommendation via email, the subject line should read: “Recommendation - Jane Doe.”
 Use the hiring manager’s name if you have it, and include your name, title, and contact information after your closing.

 The following is a sample recommendation letter written by an employer for a current or past summer employee.